Cradley, West Midlands: History

 The manor of Cradley was bought and sold over the centuries, and also changed hands as a result of forfeiture and political favours.
 In 1473, following the forfeiture of it by James Butler, 5th Earl of Ormond, it passed to the Crown, and King Edward IV gave the largest part of it to his Queen.
 She had built a chapel, dedicated to Erasmus, the Dutch humanist, adjoining the abbey church at Westminster, and endowed it with the manors of Cradley and Hagley, but the manor reverted to Thomas Butler, 7th Earl of Ormond, when the attainder was reversed by Henry VII.
 In 1564, the 7th Earl's grandson sold it, together with Oldswinford, Hagley and Clent, to Sir John Lyttleton of Frankley.
 The boundary of Cradley, as re-surveyed in 1733, has remained virtually unchanged ever since.

 During the English Civil War, Parliamentary troops were quartered in Cradley.

 Renowned typeface designer William Caslon is believed to have been born in Cradley in 1693, although there are those who maintain that he was born in Halesowen.

+Cradley was formerly a township and chapelry in the parish of Hales-owen, in 1866 Cradley became a separate civil parish, on 1 April 1974 the parish was abolished.
+In 1951 the parish had a population of 9846.